simeonnnabue/post-install-config/README.md

 <h3>Step 9:   Configure Help Topics
 </h3>

--  Make sure you are in admin panel (check top right to see which panel you are in)
+-  Make sure you are in admin panel
 - Select Manage tab -> Help Topics -> Add New Help Topic (We will be adding 4)
 - Business Critical Outage
 - Personal Computer Issues
 - Equipment Request
 - Password Reset
 - Select Add Topic for each topic

 <p align="center">